 - Storage efficiency includes right-sizing storage volumes, choosing storage tiers depending on data access patterns, and compressing and converting data.

-- Networking efficiency: reduce the network traveled per request via CDN, edge services, data sizes
+- Networking efficiency: reduce the network traveled per request via CDN, edge services, data sizes.

-Take care and the final words are: we’re happy to perform an AWS Well-Architected Review with you.
+We’re happy to perform an AWS Well-Architected Review with you.
 Contact us directly via our Contact Form or send us an E-Mail.